Has Feminism Destroyed The West? Myron Gaines vs Kat Timpf w/ Alex Stein & Tim Pool

 I don't think women are empathetic to men because they don't have to be aware of that.

-I got to disagree with that because you're also making the point that women aren't getting good guys because they're hypergamous.
+I got to disagree with it because you're also making the point that women aren't getting good guys because they're hypergamous.

 And so if women are going to suffer later in life because they can't get a good guy who wants to help them have a family and be a strong protector, that is a detriment to women by, I guess what I'm saying is women need to be empathetic to the male experience if they want to have a successful family and relationship.

-So I think that, you know, the way that people are brought up, the patriarchy or whatever you want to call it, is very important to their, you know, I've always said that strong dads keep daughters off share poles and sons out of jail.
+So I think that the way that people are brought up, the patriarchy or whatever you want to call it, is very important to their, you know, I've always said that strong dads keep daughters off share poles and sons out of jail.

 But isn't part of the issue that we're outlining here that you're saying is that society doesn't have empathy towards men, which I would actually disagree with.